Raspberry Squeezie

 • Optional: an HDMI to SPDIF converter if you don’t have a USB DAC and don’t want to use your TV to extract the digital audio signal.

-• A Squeezebox Server (Logitech Media Server) up and running on your LAN.
+• A Squeezebox Server (Lyrion Media Server) up and running on your LAN.

 • Optional: A smartphone or tablet with a Squeeze controller app installed – see comparison of Squeezebox control apps for Android and iOS.